 “A truly customer-centric organization takes a systematic approach, talking to customers to create a fact-based assessment of what customers want and which things they value over others.”
 (A customer-centric approach to commercial excellence)

 Therefore, the measurement of customer centricity focuses on two major categories: service and product.
 For those clusters, we defined four subcategories each to describe the two categories based on the research of Prof. Mischa Kolibius (IUBH).
 Like this, our software solution is able to apply the single voice to clusters like service and product including the sentiment.

 The result will be a graph for one company in comparison to public feedback of competitors.
 We call this approach the “Customer Centricity Graph”.

 In regard to this, we are working on the measurement of customer centricity for German car insurances.
 In a first step, we researched the public web to find sources where customers talk about their car insurance.
 We defined a list of the most popular insurance brands in Germany.
 We harvested more than 300.000 voices from 100 different sources, including aggregators, forums, blogs, portals and app stores.

 In a second step, we started a research project with Ludwigs-Maximilians-University to predict entities and sentiment and calculate the score automatically.
-Our focus lies on the lemmatisation and correct classification of the context of each dataset.
+Our focus lies on the lemmatization and correct classification of the context of each dataset.
 As a result, we will create a dashboard to measure and filter the graph according to the sources.

 Like this, customer centricity will be measurable and might become a general KPI.
-We expect the Customer Centricity Graph will be relevant for industries like Insurance, Retail and Software and influence the optimisation of products and services.
+We expect the Customer Centricity Graph will be relevant for industries like Insurance, Retail and Software and influence the optimization of products and services.
 More results of our work will be published soon.